robvandijk/SaveImage/README.md

 Usage Example
 --------------

-Call the `window.cordova.plugins.ImageSaver.saveImageToGallery()` method passing 3 parameters: 1.
-The native image path for the image to be saved, 2. success callback, 3. error callback
+Call the `window.cordova.plugins.ImageSaver.saveImageToGallery()` method passing 4 parameters: 1.
+The native image path for the image to be saved, 2. the name of the album, 3. success callback, 4. error callback

 ### Example
 ```